Disney method

-The Disney Method, developed by Robert Dilts in 1994, is a complex creativity strategy in which a group uses four specific thinking styles in turn.
+The Disney Method, referring to the Walt Disney Creative Strategy, was further developed by Robert Dilts in 1994, in which four different thinking styles are used in turn, and repeated in a cycle until the necessary goals have been adequately fulfilled.

 Method

 It involves sequential thinking to analyse a problem, generate ideas, evaluate ideas, construct and critique a plan of action.
 The four thinking styles are – outsiders, dreamers, realisers, and critics: